Safavid Georgia: 17th century

 At the beginning of the rule of Abbas I, the importance of Georgia and the influence of ethnic Georgians in the Safavid state increased and they came to be known as the "third force".
 Already by 1595 an ethnic Georgian from Kartli, Allahverdi Khan, originally surnamed Undiladze, had become one of the most powerful figures in the Safavid state.
 By the end of the 16th century, Georgians, forming an increasingly influential military faction, became a major threat to the Qizilbash, the traditional backbone of the Safavid army.
 At the same time, the Georgians at the Safavid court vied for influence among each other as well as against their Circassian counterparts.
 By and large, Abbas I's policy towards the province can be seen as a continuing the previous efforts to fully integrate the area in the Safavid Empire.

 In the early years of the 17th century, Abbas re-established Safavid influence in eastern Georgia.
-There was a resistance in Kakheti in 1605, when the rebels overthrew pro-Iranian patricide Constantine Khan and Abbas I acceded to their demands to approve Tahmuras Khan (Teimuraz I) as the new king of Kakheti.
-At the same time, he also confirmed Lohrasb (Luarsab II) as vali of Kartli.
-However, when Lohrasb started to work against Safavid interests and refused to convert to Islam, Abbas I had him incarcerated in Astarabad and later executed in Shiraz.
+There was a resistance in Kakheti in 1605, when the rebels overthrew pro-Iranian patricide Constantine Khan and Abbas I acceded to their demands to approve Teimuraz I as the new king of Kakheti.
+At the same time, he also confirmed Luarsab II as wali of Kartli.
+However, when Luarsab started to work against Safavid interests and refused to convert to Islam, Abbas I had him incarcerated in Astarabad and later executed in Shiraz.

 In 1607 Abbas appointed Manuchar III Jaqeli as ruler of (eastern) Samtskhe.
 By 1613–1614 Abbas had restored Safavid control over eastern Samtskhe.
-In 1614–1617, as a punishment for disobedience shown by his formerly loyal subjects Lohrasb and Tahmuras Khan, Abbas I launched several major punitive campaigns in his Georgian territories.
-These campaigns resulted in the sack of Tiflis, the ravaging of the entire area, the massacre of many tens of thousands, and the deportation of hundreds of thousands of ethnic Georgians to Iran.
+In 1614–1617, as a punishment for disobedience shown by his formerly loyal subjects Luarsab and Teimuraz, Abbas I launched several major punitive campaigns in his Georgian territories.
+These campaigns resulted in the sack of Tbilisi, the ravaging of the entire area, the massacre of many tens of thousands, and the deportation of hundreds of thousands of ethnic Georgians to Iran.
 These deportees further augmented the Georgian community in Iran.
-In the meantime, Abbas I appointed Bagrat Khan as governor of Kartli, and Bektash Beg Torkman as governor of Kakheti.
-In 1619 Abbas I appointed Bagrat's son Semayun Khan, a loyalist born and raised in Isfahan, as khan, or vali, of Kartli, and appointed another non-royal Safavid official as governor of Kakheti, in order to maintain a tight grip on this part of the province.
+In the meantime, Abbas I appointed Bagrat Khan as governor of Kartli.
+In 1619 Abbas I appointed Bagrat's son Semayun Khan (Simon II of Kartli, also known as Simon Khan) a loyalist born and raised in Isfahan, as khan, or wali, of Kartli, and appointed another non-royal Safavid official as governor of Kakheti, in order to maintain a tight grip on this part of the province.
 He also moved many Qizilbash tribal folk to the Georgia province in order to strengthen central control.
 From the mid-1610s onwards, Kakheti was often under the direct governorship of Qizilbash lords.